robj411/p2_drivers/code/costing/README.md

 **These values match the spreadsheet results**

-Advanced R&D for BPSVs consists of Phases 0 to II, for which we add up costs that depend on (a) the number of candidates, (b) the cost per phase for experienced and inexperienced developers, and (c) the probability of success in each phase.
+Advanced R&D for BPSVs consists of Phase 0 (which we use to denote preclinical R&D), Phase I and Phase II, for which we add up costs that depend on (a) the number of candidates, (b) the cost per phase for experienced (those with licensure experience) and inexperienced developers (those without), and (c) the probability of success in each phase.
 The final cost therefore reflects the number of candidates that progressed through the developmental pipeline.

+In order to achieve one successful BPSV candidate in the event of an outbreak, we estimate that 14 are required to enter into preclinical R&D. At present, there are six (Table <a href="#tab:inex">2.1</a>).
+We assume that the remaining eight will come from developers without prior licensure experience.

-Probabilities of success for preclinical and Phase I are
+Probabilities of success for Phase 0 and Phase I are
 $P_0^{\text{(BPSV)}}$ and $P_1^{\text{(BPSV)}}$.
-Then probabilities of
+The probability of
-phase occurrence are:
+phase occurrence for Phase $i$ is:

 ``` math
 \hat{P}_i^{(0)} = \begin{cases}1 & i=0 \\